-Therefore, A polyhedron is not possible as Euler’s formula is not satisfied.
+Therefore, a polyhedron cannot have 10 faces, 20 edges and 15 vertices, as Euler’s formula is not satisfied.

 NCERT Solutions for Class 8 Maths Chapter 10 Visualising Solid Shapes

-NCERT Solutions for Class 8 CBSE Maths Chapter 10, introduces the different dimensions of shapes and geometrical figures to the students.
-This chapter contains some very interesting concepts such as visualising solid shapes, views of 3d-shapes like cubes, cylinders, cones, spheres, etc. mapping space around us and faces, edges and vertices.
+NCERT Solutions for Class 8 CBSE Maths Chapter 10 introduces the different dimensions of shapes and geometrical figures to the students.
+This chapter contains some very interesting concepts, such as visualising solid shapes and views of 3D-shapes like cubes, cylinders, cones, spheres, etc., mapping space around us and faces, edges and vertices.
 NCERT Solutions Class 8 Chapter 10 Visualising Solid Shapes chapter is very interesting and easy to understand.

-Get a detailed solution for all the questions listed under the below exercises:
+Get detailed solutions for all the questions listed under the below exercises:

-NCERT Solutions for Class 8 Maths Chapter 10 is mainly about recognising 2D, 3D objects and different shapes in nested objects, maps and verification of polyhedron.
-The solutions to all the topics in Chapter 10 are covered in a detailed and easy to understand way.
+NCERT Solutions for Class 8 Maths Chapter 10 is mainly about recognising 2D and 3D objects and different shapes in nested objects, maps and verification of polyhedrons.
+The solutions to all the topics in Chapter 10 are covered in a detailed and easy-to-understand way.

-The main topics covered in this chapter include:
+The main topics covered in this chapter include the following:

 |10.2||Views of 3D-Shapes|